-Professional teaching writers who are mentoring the project are:
+Our professional teaching writers who are mentoring the project include:

 Eleni Sikelianos, director of the Creative Writing Program at the University of Denver, is the author of six books of poetry and one book of creative nonfiction.
 Her writings and translations have won many awards, including a National Endowment for the Arts Award, a Fulbright Writing Fellowship, and The National Poetry Series.

 Tim Z. Hernandez, author of three books of poetry and two novels.
 Hernandez is the recipient of an American Book Award, and the Premio Aztlan Prize, and was recently named one of sixteen New American Poets by the Poetry Society of America.
 He has been teaching in public schools, at-risk youth, inner-city and rural communities for over ten years.